Developer Guide

 What it is

-some attributes of an owner.
+Pawbook allows the user to edit an entity.
+For instance, the user may want to edit some attributes of an owner.
 By entering the edit command with the target owner ID, the attributes of the owner will be modified accordingly.

 Implementation details

 In order to generate the edit command, the user indicates the entity type to be edited, followed by the ID number.
-Using this information, the arguments can be forwarded to the correct parser from within PawbookParser
+Using this information, the arguments can be forwarded to the correct parser from within PawbookParser to be further processed.

 Below is an example activity diagram for a valid edit command from the user.